Ark667/Spellbook/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 This project was intended to boost Powershell productivity by making day to day tasks faster and easier.
-Basic idea is define Powershell commands with its parameter and default value definitions in a file, and make a process register function aliases over them with parameter helpers.
+The basic idea is define Powershell commands with its parameter and default value definitions in a file, and make a process register function aliases over them with parameter completers.
 This makes the command call crazy easy with Tab autocomplete magic.

 This idea comes specially useful with Docker containers, avoiding to install nothing but Docker, and run complex commands without extra prerequisites.
 Some extra features where added after, like extended history, index, and command help.